Justin-oommen/cpp_course/README.md

    int main (int argc, char* argv[])

-   argc stands for the number of command-line arguments. argv is a vector of strings containing the command-line argument with argv[0] containing the name of the program argv[1], argv[2],.. etc. are the command-line arguments. ie, the number of lines of input to the program.
+   - argc stands for the number of command-line arguments.
+   - argv is a vector of strings containing the command-line argument
+   - argv[0] containing the name of the program
+   - argv[1], argv[2],.. etc. are the command-line arguments.
+   - ie, the number of lines of input to the program.

+## Namespace:

+   - Namespace is a way to collect all functions defined in C++ libraries.
+If we omit this declaration on top of the program we would have to add the declaration std in front of cout or cin.
+   eg: std::cout,std::endl etc.